BlinkTagInc/gtfs-to-html/README.md

 [![NPM](https://nodei.co/npm/gtfs-to-html.png?downloads=true)](https://nodei.co/npm/gtfs-to-html/)

-`gtfs-to-html` converts transit data in [GTFS format](https://developers.google.com/transit/gtfs/) into user-friendly HTML schedules.
-Many transit agencies have schedule data in GTFS format but need to show each route's schedule to users on a website.
-This project automates the process of creating schedules in HTML format for posting to a transit agency website.
+`gtfs-to-html` creates human-readable, user-friendly transit timetables in HTML format from [GTFS transit data](https://developers.google.com/transit/gtfs/).
+Most transit agencies have schedule data in GTFS format but need to show each route's schedule to users on a website.
+This project automates the process of creating nicely formatted HTML schedules for inclusion on a transit agency website.
 This makes it easy to keep schedules up to date and accurate when schedule changes happen and reduces the likelihood of errors.

+`gtfs-to-html` has many options that configure how schedules are presented.
+It also allows using a completely custom template which makes it easy to build chunks of HTML that will fit perfectly into any website using any HTML structure and classes that you'd like.

 `gtfs-to-html` can also generate a map for each route that can be included with the schedule page.
 The map shows all stops for the route and lists all routes that serve each stop.
 See the `showMap` configuration option below.
-If you'd rather just get all stops and route info as geoJSON, see [gtfs-to-geojson](https://github.com/blinktaginc/gtfs-to-geojson).
+If you'd rather just get all stops and route info as geoJSON, check out the  [gtfs-to-geojson](https://github.com/blinktaginc/gtfs-to-geojson) package.

 `gtfs-to-html` uses the [`node-gtfs`](https://github.com/blinktaginc/node-gtfs) library to handle importing and querying GTFS data.